 4. Income Tax & Mortgage Verification

 It is always advisable to verify the income tax background of the landlord in case of a commercial agreement to check if there are any pending disputes or illegal proceedings.
-This will also confirm to you if the said property is categorized under the Income Tax Act of 1961 as ‘commercial’ or ‘residential’ under the Development Control Regulations.
-If there is any ambiguity in this categorization you maybe levied a TDS in the future.
+This will also confirm to you if the said property is categorised under the Income Tax Act of 1961 as ‘commercial’ or ‘residential’ under the Development Control Regulations.
+If there is any ambiguity in this categorisation you maybe levied a TDS in the future.

 5. Background Check of the Property Agent